 A certain amount of money comes in – that's your income.
 The amount you spend every month is your living expenses or outflow.

-The Expense Calculator makes this process easier by allowing you to organize your household expenses into categories and expressing them as a percentage of the monthly total.
+The Expense Calculator makes this process easier by allowing you to organize your household expenses into categories and express them as a percentage of the monthly total.

 Your objective is to plan your spending on a weekly or monthly basis so that you can stay within budget and build wealth through saving instead of building debt through spending.

 Plan Your Living Expenses

 The first step for managing your expenses is creating a proper plan for your estimated regular expenses.
 It's important to put things down on paper or in a digital planner to keep track of what you will spend money on.

-Second, make a list of your actual expenses so you will know where your money is going.
+Second, make a list of your actual expenses so you know where your money is going.
 The reason people have so much trouble handling their expenses is because they have no idea what their expenses really are.
 If you are conscious about how you’re spending your money, you will see clearly how much money is going toward things you can do without and which expenses can be easily cut back.

 Finally, allocate money for every expense.
 Some people use the envelope method for allocating money for each expense and some maintain separate accounts for drawing expenses.
 No matter how you do it, it’s important to find a system that works for you and stick to it.